Posted on

 Regenerative Agriculture and Rewilding Farms

-While the list of necessary changes to our global agriculture are endless, one area of focus must be the transformation of marginal, low-productive farmland back into diverse, carbon-sequestering habitat.
-Areas with minuscule rainfall, rocky soils, short growing seasons, etc., would, in many cases, be better left to regenerate into their former forests, prairie and scrublands.
-Back in the mid-century, as Agriculture’s get-big-or-get-out mentality compelled farmers to plant “fence line to fence line”, we lost nearly all of our remaining woodlands, hedgerows, bogs and prairies east of the Rockies.
+Back in the mid-century, as Agriculture’s get-big-or-get-out mentality compelled farmers to plant “fence line to fence line.”
+We lost nearly all of our remaining woodlands, hedgerows, bogs and prairies east of the Rockies.
 It’s imperative that we restore these features of our native landscape.
-Any small losses in yields as a result of this restoration could be offset by a combination of smarter, regenerative farming practices that focus on soil building and polycultures coupled with smarter national policies and subsidies that incentivize healthy food over ethanol, corn syrup and beef.
+Any small losses in yields as a result of this restoration could be offset by a combination of smarter, regenerative farming practices.
+These must focus on soil building and polycultures.
+Couple these practices with smarter national policies and subsidies that incentivize healthy food over ethanol, corn syrup and beef.
 These changes would help stabilize the climate and provide critical habitat and ecosystem services without significantly diminishing global food yields.

 On Whidbey Island, our land management could use improvement.
 There are few productive farms outside of the Coupeville prairie and vanishing little healthy, old growth forests or wetlands.
 Instead we have a steady increase in 5-acre parcels with a single house, fenced lawns, and perhaps a single horse or cow.
-If we are serious about both fighting climate change AND feeding a growing population, we’re gonna have to be smarter with our scarce land resource.
+If we are serious about both fighting climate change AND feeding a growing population, we need to be smarter with our scarce land resource.
 I’d like to see most of our rural “homesteads” transition either into actual food production or back into native forestland.
 Future development should be concentrated in existing urban areas or other marginal lands.